2022 / 2023 full year forecast specified for adjusted EBIT; free cash flow before M&A still expected to be slightly positive

 Sales are expected to decline significantly, mainly as a result of the normalization of price trends at Materials Services and Steel Europe.
 The expected decline in the Multi Tracks segment is principally attributable to the disposal processes completed in the prior year (see above).

-We aim to increase the free cash flow before M&A to at least break-even.
-This already takes into account the planned increase in capital spending to above the prior-year level, including the extraordinary IFRS 16 effects mentioned above.
+We aim to increase the free cash flow before M&A to a slightly positive figure.
+This already takes into account the planned increase in capital spending to above the prior-year level, including the IFRS 16 effects mentioned above.
 The still significant increase compared to the previous year is due to the planned improvement in net working capital.
 Furthermore, cash inflows from order intake and the payment profile of the project business (especially at Marine Systems and Multi Tracks) as well as further cash outflows for restructuring will also have an influence on this development.

 As a result of the above effects and the increased cost of capital, tkVA is expected to decline to a negative figure in the high three-digit million euro range.
 Consequently, ROCE is expected to decrease to the low to mid-single-digit percentage range.